KARNATISAITHARUN/documentation/using-inspect-protect/windows-installer.md

 ![](img/windows-installing.png)

+### Options

+The installer binary has a few command line options that modify its default behaviour:

+- `--dotnet-core` / `--dotnet-framework` will select the proper setup for either .NET Core or .NET Framework applications for the agent.
+Each downloaded installer will default to one of the two as indicated in the filename.
+- `--no-prompt` will disable any prompts for non-interactive usage.
+- `--install-directory` sets the installation directory, which defaults to `ShiftLeft` in the normal Windows programs folder.
+- `--start-menu-entries` sets the directory for any start menu items to be created.
+If empty, this will not install them.
+Defaults to `ShiftLeft` in the top level of the start menu.
+- `--sl-home` sets the home directory for any ShiftLeft tools.
+This directory will be created and will store any downloaded binaries and configuration files.
+Defaults to `.shiftleft` in the users own home directory.

+All the directories will be stored in the registry and then similarly when running the uninstaller.

 ## Uninstalling

-Uninstalling the ShiftLeft tools can be done similarly by double-clicking the start menu entry for the uninstaller.
-Here again the elevated privileges prompt needs to be confirmed.
+You uninstall ShiftLeft tools by double-clicking the Start menu command for the uninstaller.
+You are prompted to confirm elevated privileges.

 ![](img/windows-user-account-control-uninstall.png)

-Once confirmed (with `Enter`, respectively `Y` at the second prompt to also uninstall the .NET microagent) it will then proceed to undo the installation.
-Simply pressing `Ctrl-C` or closing the window will instead abort the uninstaller.
+Once confirmed (with `Enter`, and then `Y` at the second prompt to also uninstall ShiftLeft Protect for .NET), the uninstaller removes the installation.
+To abort the uninstall process, press `Ctrl-C` or close the window.

 ![](img/windows-uninstalling.png)

-Again the window will stay open at the end until `Enter` is pressed, or the window is closed.
+The window remains open until you press `Enter` or close the window.

+### Options

+Use the following command line options to modify uninstaller default behaviour:

+- **`--no-prompt`**.
+Disables any prompts for non-interactive usage.
+- **`--install-directory`**.
+Specifies the installation directory.
+- **`--start-menu-entries`**.
+Specifies the start menu directory.
+- **`--sl-home`**.
+Specifies the home directory for ShiftLeft tools.

+The default values are read from the registry after installation.
+See above for a more detailed description of the flags on the installer binary.